This page aims to collect and centralize any useful information on the Identity business domain which deals with authentication and user accounts.

 The table below specifies the changes made in each version of the Identity business domain.

-OAuth2 Client Manager, Group Manager, Login Profile Manager, Federated Instance Manager, Authentication Provider type, User Manager, and Client Manager documentation has been updated to use versioned paths.
+OAuth2 Client Manager, Group Manager, Login Profile Manager, Federated Instance Manager, Authentication Provider type, User Manager, and Client Manager documentation updated to use versioned paths.

 Authentication provider types and login profiles